What a 30-Day Program Health Assessment Actually Finds

 You call Bulwark when contract margin is eroding and nobody can tell you exactly where the money is going, when labor burn rates exceed the bid model but no one has isolated the root cause.
 We identify the specific processes bleeding fee, quantify the loss in contract dollars, eliminate the waste, and document the improvement — protecting your CPARS rating and your EBIT in the same engagement.

 You call Bulwark when you don't know what your COR is documenting, when CPARS season approaches and you're not confident, or when a new COR takes over and the rules change overnight.
 We show you exactly how the government is measuring your performance — then build the system to ensure you're always documenting your strengths before they document your weaknesses.
+Optional agentic diagnosis keeps watch continuously, flagging a softening rating trajectory while there's still a rating period left to change it.

 You call Bulwark when you're not sure every required clause is flowing down to your subcontractors, when a DCMA audit is coming and your documentation hasn't been touched since award, or when a new modification changes your obligations.
 We audit your prime contract clause-by-clause, validate subcontract flowdown compliance, and deliver a risk-ranked findings report — so you know exactly where you're exposed before the government does.